'Independence' means freedom from external control. The partners own Beaton Capital. Strategic and financial advice is our only business.

 - George Beaton recently spoke in Toronto on the Australian experience with deregulation of law firm ownership, in Chicago at the ClioCloud9 Conference, and in London at The Future of Law Summit.
 For further details please contact George.

-Warren Riddell will be speaking at the first Legal Management Forum to be held in Madrid on 21 October 2014.
-The Legal Management Forum is being organised jointly by Wolters Kluwer and Inkietos.
+Warren Riddell recently spoke at the first Legal Management Forum held in Madrid on 21 October 2014.
+The Legal Management Forum was organised jointly by Wolters Kluwer and Inkietos and was attended by some 500 of the leading practitioners in Spain.

 Highlights in our blog: Bigger.
 Better.
 Both?